 As RDS is entirely server-based, IT teams can run any corporate application, even the older versions.
 The desktop virtualization experience offers more data security as it is deployed on a private cloud or on-prem by MSPs.
 Additionally, all security measures, including firewalls, antivirus, or OS patching, are only dedicated to a specific end client.

-WVD, on the flip side, operates on a public cloud network.
+Windows Virtual Desktop, on the flip side, operates on a public cloud network.
 Therefore, the Internet, firewalls, or patching is shared among multiple users.
 Also, IT pros cannot run third-party apps but the existing desktop apps with suitable configurations.
 Finally, as WVD does not run on servers, it has to connect with other servers in the Azure setting to become functional for end-users.
 So, making it bank-grade secure could become challenging.

 So, which desktop virtualization solution ranks the highest?
 There is no fixed answer as it banks on organizations’ various factors, preferences, and needs.